 If we feel compelled to make a change, the best solution is one that Frieda’s Specialty Produce uses: just call the fruit a Thai Lime due to its wide use in tom yum soup and other popular Thai dishes.
 Nevertheless, as of this date Kaffir Lime is the name that most people recognize for this fruit.

 A Bounty of Limes Overhead

 At Honokeana Cove, the west Maui property where our condominium resides, this odd-looking fruit drew my attention.
 Besides numerous flowers and banana trees, there is a large and productive kaffir lime tree on the grounds.
 Furthermore, this winter the tree was abundant with fruit, piquing my curiosity.

 Others more knowledgeable were ahead of me in this area.
 Our groundskeeper Juanito, a Filipino, gladly takes some of the fruit home to his kitchen.
 Also, our daughter Dana Bell found that the kaffir lime makes a piquant and tasty margarita.
 And finally, Andrea Nguyen, a Californian who blogs about Asian culinary traditions, has a fascinating blog about making a do-it-yourself citrus vodka with this healthy food item.

 Making Kaffir Lime Vodka

-Last month as I experimented with variations of the lemon drop martini, I passed by the kaffir lime tree and felt a (figurative) bonk on the head.
+Last month as I experimented with variations of the lemon drop martini, I passed under the kaffir lime tree and felt a (figurative) bonk on the head.
 In a flash I had the vision of creating an integrated version of that cocktail by using the kaffir lime in all three roles: citrus infusion, juice and garnish.